PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Features/Creating Team Leaderboards.md

 ![](img/TeamLDR/7.png)

 We select the *High Score* Event but the key change in this Running Total is that we have set the *Type* parameter to the team type we want this running total to track - *Squad*.
-We are now in a position where the GameSparks platform is going to track a Running Total for each Squad and will sum each score submitted by each member.
+We are now in a position where the GameSparks platform is going to track a Running Total for each Squad and will sum each score submitted by each team member.

 *4.* Click *Save*.